Table of Contents

 But, by reviewing the success of last year’s holiday campaign, you’ll be able to see what worked and what didn’t so that your holiday campaign this year will be even more successful.

-You’ll want to take a look at a number of different factors such as what types of content received the most engagement from your followers.
+You’ll want to take a look at several different factors such as what types of content received the most engagement from your followers.
 Perhaps there were certain visuals or copy that got a ton of likes and shares?
 If so, take note of it.
 If one type of content made a bigger splash than the others, that’s a good sign that it resonates with your audience and you’ll want to do more of the same this year.

 You should also take a look at which social media platforms brought you the best results and focus on those channels for continued success this holiday season.
 You don’t want to waste your time and efforts on a platform that isn’t working for you or your audience.